Blood testing (Phlebotomy)

 Our reception is available for contact between 7.45am and 4.15pm, Monday to Friday.

-Our appointment times for all routine blood tests are between 8.00am and 3.30pm, Monday to Friday.
+Our appointment times for all routine blood tests are between 8.00am and 3.25pm only, Monday to Friday.

 Please only travel to our centre if you’ve booked an appointment, or your referral is stamped with ‘urgent’.

 West Berkshire Community Hospital